corbado/corbado-android/README.md

 The `:example` module provides a comprehensive, hands-on demonstration of the SDK's capabilities.
 We highly recommend exploring it to see best practices for:

--   Building login, sign-up, and profile screens with Jetpack Compose.
+-   Building login and profile screens with Jetpack Compose.
 -   Handling navigation in an authentication-based app.
 -   Managing user sessions and passkeys.
 -   Implementing ViewModel patterns with the Corbado SDK.